You are currently viewing The Ultimate Guide to Wahoo Fishing

 The Ultimate Guide to Wahoo Fishing

-Sharp vision, blinding speed and slicing teeth make the wahoo one of the sea’s most formidable predators.
-It’s easily recognizable by its intimidating jawline and razor sharp teeth, the wahoo also have stunning blue color on their backs and stripes along their sides.
+Sharp vision, blinding speed, and slicing teeth make the wahoo one of the sea’s most formidable predators.
+It’s easily recognizable by its intimidating jawline and razor-sharp teeth; the wahoo also has a stunning blue color on its back and stripes along its sides.
+Without argument, anglers worldwide agree that the wahoo is the fastest fish in the ocean, reaching speeds of up to 60 MPH.
+How amazing is that?

 Understand the Wahoo Season